Asmendeus/iMPSForClassicalModels.jl/README.md

 `iMPSForClassicalModel.jl` provides a range of features for MPS/MPO with canonical form and implementations of some algorithms (including `ViTEBD`and `VUMPS`).
 Here's what it can solve

 * Solve 2D classical model under thermodynamic limit (including thermodynamic quantities, 1-site physical quantity expectations, and 2-site correlation functions);
-* Fastly implement any functions based on MPS/MPO with canonical form;
+* Fastly implement any functions based on iMPS/iMPO;
 * Solve the ground state of a 1D quantum model under thermodynamic limit based on the principle of imaginary time evolution (controlling global quantum numbers is not supported).

 ## Package structure